#3 Steel Shot: #3 Steel Shot Ammo Explained

 #3 steel shot is the perfect substitution for situations where lead is prohibited or where you want less penetration.
 For home defense, the steel option offers slightly less penetration than the lead round, making it safer than larger ammo types like 00 buck.

-Like most shotguns, the range combined with the multiple points of entry can get you the deer or birds you’re hunting a little easier if the area has a large canopy of branches overhead and thick growth around, you’ll get good results.
-The steel shot allows you to hunt in areas that have restrictions on lead as well like some national forests and protected areas.
-Today, #3 steel shot is commonly found in duck blinds and with the advances in shotshell technology, these specialty loads for duck hunters are comparable to lead shot.
+Like most shotguns, the range combined with multiple points of entry makes it easier to hunt deer or birds.
+And if the area has a large canopy of branches overhead and thick growth around, you’ll get good results.
+The steel shot allows you to hunt in areas that have restrictions on lead as well, including some national forests and protected areas.
+Today, #3 steel shot is commonly found in duck blinds, and with the advances in shotshell technology, these specialty loads for duck hunters are comparable to lead shot.

-Large geese and ducks are often one of the primary targets of the #3 shot due to their thickness and size but deer can be taken down just as well.
-Some states do not allow the use of buckshot for hunting deer, be sure to check your laws before heading afield.
-Beyond that, if it is legal, it becomes a personal choice whether or not to hunt deer with a shotgun some feel that buckshot is not as effective as a rifle, while others swear by it.
+Due to their thickness and size, large geese and ducks are often primary targets of the #3 shot, but deer can be taken down just as well.
+Some states do not allow the use of buckshot for hunting deer, so be sure to check your laws before heading afield.

-Overall the #3 steel shot ammo is a good choice for multiple applications and it performs very well in all of them.
-You can get various loads to suit your specific needs better and this ammo is available for all the popular gauges, with 12 gauge being the most commonly found.
+Overall, the #3 steel shot ammo is great for multiple applications.
+Find a variety of loads to suit your specific needs for all popular gauges – with the 12 gauge being the most common.